debugacademy/debugacademy-git/git_assignment.md

 What happened to it?

-### Create another branch based off of master
-Name this branch git-02-[your initials]
-You've done this before!
-Look at the earlier notes to see how it's done.

-### Commit to the latest branch
-On your newest branch, write the company you are representing, if any: [right here]

-Also, (optionally) check the appropriate boxes as they apply to you or the company you represent:
-[ ] Interested in hearing about upcoming Debug Academy classes
-[ ] Interested in hiring Drupal developers
-[ ] Interested in discussing something else with Debug Academy
-[ ] None of the above

-Wonderful - more edits have been made, but this time on a different branch (version of the repository.)
-Stage (see the above git add command) and commit (see the above git commit command) your changes, as you have done before.

-Now, switch between ( `git checkout BRANCHNAME` ) your branches and refresh this file to confirm that the edits you've made are saved to only their branches.

 ### Merging work
-We've edited this very file on one branch, and then we've edited it once again on a different branch.
-What if we want to combine our work from the two branches?
+We've edited this very file on one branch.
+What if a coworker edited the same file on their computer, and we want to combine our work?

+In this example, our colleague has added a commit to another branch named git-02-aa and pushed (sent) it to the official Debug Academy repository.
+We are going to combine their branch with our branch.

+- Download all branches from all repositories.
+  - `git fetch --all`
+  - This downloads hidden copies of all branches from all associated remotes.

+- The other branch is named `git-02-aa`, and it is stored on the remote nicknamed `origin`, by default.

 - Switch to your question 1 branch you would like to be combined:
   - Run: `git checkout QUESTION_1_BRANCH_NAME`
-- Merge (combine) the changes from your question 2 branch:
+- Merge (combine) the changes from origin's git-02-aa branch into your current branch:
-  - Run: ```git merge [other branch]```
+  - Run: ```git merge origin/git-02-aa```
-- Review this file - The edits you've made to your two branches should automatically be combined!
+- Review this file - The edits you made to your branch and the edits should automatically be combined!

 ### Communicating with remotes
 You've made updates to your local, now you want to share them with teammates.
 This is where 'remotes' come in.